cristianosch/Hello/READ_ME!.txt

 git reset --hard <commit>      --> reverts your code to exactly how it was after the specified commit.
 To specify the commit, use the commit hash associated with a commit which can be found using git log as shown above. git reset --hard origin/master --> reverts your code to the version currently stored online on Github.

+git branch                         --> Implement branching in our git repositories

+git checkout -b <new branch name>  --> To make a new branch

+git checkout <branch name>         --> Commit any changes to each branch

+When we’re ready to merge our two branches together, we’ll check out the branch we wish to keep (almost always the master branch) and then run the command git merge <other branch name>      -->  This will be treated similarly to a push or pull, and merge conflicts may appear.

+Forking: As a GitHub user, you have the ability to fork any repository that you have access to, which creates a copy of the repository that you are the owner of.
+We do this by clicking the “Fork” button in the top-right.